 It can capture a piece only when it is on its very next diagonal square in the forward direction.
 A pawn can also capture on its first move if the said condition is fulfilled.

-There also two other special moves associated with pawn which I highly recommend you to read each one of them in detail for better understanding.
+There are also two other special moves associated with pawns which I highly recommend you to read each one of them in detail for better understanding.